Philippines RH Act: Rx for controversy

 drugs, which, depending on the product and dosage, can include ordinary

-resolved at all.
-The worst example of this impacts parents, not health
+A troubling example of ideologically-charged rhetoric impacts parents, not health care workers:

 Section 2: The State shall also promote openness to life: